Skip to content

 BEGIN

-INSERT INTO audit_logs (entity_type, entity_id, action, old_values, new_values, user_id, timestamp)
+INSERT INTO tb_audit_log (identifier, entity_type, entity_id, action, old_values, new_values)

 END;

-AFTER INSERT OR UPDATE OR DELETE ON posts
+AFTER INSERT OR UPDATE OR DELETE ON tb_post

 FOR EACH ROW